So what does a writer do?

 To be a writer you should:

-If you would like to know anything about Writer that does not appear on Hotcourses, further information can be found below.
+If you would like to know anything about becoming a writer that does not appear on Hotcourses, further information can be found below.

 Arts Council England